srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. In the new Visual Studio Code window, on the **File** menu, click **Open Folder**.

-1. Navigate to the ContainerDevice2001 folder.
+1. Navigate to the lab 6 Starter folder.

 1. Click **ContainerDevice2001**, and then click **Select Folder**.